a5kin/genart/studies/making_of/arcs_of_verona/README.md

 The whole process took about 50 hours of work in my spare time.
 Quite long for a study, but I had a lot of fun in the process and really love the result.
-Now, I'm looking forward to the next one, hopefully it will take much less time.
+Now, I'm looking forward to the next one, hopefully, it will take much less time.